The best restaurants in Cali, Colombia

 How to get to Cali, Colombia?

-Read about the different modes of transportation to Cali, Colombia, of which traveling by plane is a popular option.
+Here you can read about the different modes of transportation to Cali, Colombia, of which traveling by plane is a popular option.

--From Bogotá there is a direct flight to Cali, though.
-It takes about an hour.
-You can buy a ticket from €50 in low season.
-Furthermore, there are good connections to Medellín, Cartagena and Santa Marta, among others
+• From Bogotá there is a direct flight to Cali, that takes about an hour.
+You can buy a ticket from $50 in low season.
+Furthermore, there are good connections within Colombia, with flights from Medellín, Cartagena and Santa Marta, among others.

 Transportation from the international airport